Essex and Suffolk Water: Essex and Suffolk Water

 With the capacity of the reservoir increased from 26000 to 41000 Ml, two new pipelines were constructed, to improve the transfer of water from the Ouse.
 The Ely Ouse to Essex Transfer Scheme was licensed to allow 455 Ml per day to be transferred, but the pumps at the Kennett pumping station could not deliver this volume, and the maximum permitted discharge into the river at Kirtling Green was 344 Ml per day.
 As part of the upgrade, three additional pumps were installed at Kennett.
 Around 9.6 mi of new underground pipeline was constructed from Kirtling Green in Suffolk, along the banks of the Stour to Wixoe, where the water discharges into the river.
 Most is 4 ft in diameter, but this reduces to 3.3 ft for the final 2.1 mi, where the gradient is steeper.
 It can deliver an additional 145 Ml per day into the river system.

 Further down the river, a new pumping station was constructed at Wormingford, to remove the water from the river and pump it to Abberton.
+A condition of the planning consent was that it should look like a traditional farm building, and so the walls are finished in black timber cladding, and the pitched roof is covered in clay tiles.
+Two surge vessels protect the pipeline, and are designed to look like grain silos.
 The pumping station pumps the water for approximately 1.2 mi to a break tank, from where it can flow by gravity to the reservoir.
 Most of the two pipelines were installed using cut and cover techniques, but the southern pipeline passes under the River Colne and beneath the A12 road and the East Coast railway to the west of Colchester.
 Twin shafts, 23 ft in diameter and 66 ft deep were excavated, and 490 ft of 5 ft diameter bored tunnel passed under both the road and the railway.
 The pipeline was then laid through the tunnel and grouted in.
 The entire project was completed in 2014.